Bulk-edge correspondence and the cobordism invariance of the index: Introduction

+There are many other works about the bulk-edge correspondence, especially from the point of view of $K$-theory and index theory.
+Avron--Seiler--Simon considered an index theorem for a pair of projections in this context \cite{ASS94}, and Elbau--Graf proved the bulk-edge correspondence for the quantum Hall system by generalizing their method \cite{EG02}.
+In \cite{ASV13} Avila--Schulz-Baldes--Villegas-Blas proved the bulk-edge correspondence for quantum spin Hall systems by using transfer matrix methods as in \cite{Hat93b}.
+Thiang--Varghese used T-duality to simplify the bulk-edge correspondence.
+The case of systems with symmetry are also treated in their paper with K. C. Hannabuss \cite{MT15,MT16a,MT16b,HMT16}.
+In \cite{KLW15b}, Kaufmann--Li--Wehefritz-Kaufmann studied the $\Z_2$-valued invariant from the point of view of $K$-theory and index theory.
+In \cite{KLW15b}, a proof of the bulk-edge correspondence for topological insulators is given by using the Baum--Connes isomorphism.
+Note that $K$-theory is also used in the classification of topological phases \cite{Kit09,FM13,Kel15,Thi16,Ku16}.

+In this paper, we study Graf--Porta's proof of the bulk-edge correspondence to use another vector bundle, from the point of view of $K$-theory and index theory.
+We give a proof of the bulk-edge correspondence for some two-dimensional type A and type $\AII$ topological insulators in the Altland-Zirnbauer classification \cite{AZ97}.
+Our proof is based on the cobordism invariance of the index.
 The proof goes as follows.
-We first construct two elements of some compactly supported $K$-groups, and see that they map to, by inverse of Thom isomorphisms, the $K$-class of the Bloch bundle, and the $K$-class of the difference of the class of Graf--Porta's vector bundle and that of a trivial bundle, respectively.
+We first construct two elements of some compactly supported $K$-groups, and see that their family indices are the $K$-class of the Bloch bundle (Lemma \ref{lem4}) and the $K$-class of the difference of the class of vector bundle consisting of decaying solutions and that of a trivial bundle (Lemma \ref{lem5}), respectively.
 We then construct a cobordism between them.
-By using the cobordism invariance of the index, we obtain an equality between the bulk index and the first Chern number of Graf--Porta's vector bundle.
-We next show the equality between Graf--Porta's index and the edge index by using the excision property of the index.
+The cobordism is given by an element of a compactly supported $K$-group whose support is a Riemann surface considered in \cite{GP13}.
+By using the cobordism invariance of the index, we obtain a relation between the bulk index and the first Chern number of the vector bundle consisting of decaying solutions.
+We next show a relation between the latter invariant and the edge index by using the localization of $K$-class and the excision property of the index.
+This part is just a computation of some element of a $K$-group.